Joan Brown Campbell: Life and career

 In March 1991, Campbell became the first female cleric to serve as the general secretary for the NCCC.
 She served in this role until December 1999.
 As general secretary, she represented the council at national and international gatherings, including leading a delegation to meet with Pope John Paul II after the NCCC published the New Revised Standard Version of the Bible; the delegation presented the pope with a copy of the Catholic version of the NRSV.
 She was the only woman to process among the clergy at the installation of Desmond Tutu as archbishop in the Anglican Church of Southern Africa.
 She also attended the 1994 UN population conference in Cairo, Egypt, and the 1995 UN social development conference in Denmark.

-In 2000, Campbell mediated talks between Cuban leader Fidel Castro and US president William Clinton to allow for the return of Elián González to Cuba.
+In 2000, Campbell mediated talks between Cuban leader Fidel Castro and US president Bill Clinton to allow for the return of Elián González to Cuba.

-After leaving the NCCC, Campbell became the director of the Religion Department at the Chataqua Institution in New York.
+After leaving the NCCC, Campbell became the director of the Religion Department at the Chautauqua Institution in New York.
 She worked there for fourteen years, stepping down in 2013.
 She was the first woman to hold the position of director for the Religion Department in the organization's 139 years.
 In 2010, she published a book entitled, Living in Hope: A Call to Spiritual Action for a Time such as This.
 In 2013, she published Prayers from Chautauqua.

 Campbell donated a collection of her papers to the Archives of Women in Theological Scholarship collection at the Burke Library, in New York.

+Campbell died from complications of dementia at an assisted living facility in Chagrin Falls, Ohio, on March 29, 2025, at the age of 93.

 Awards

-Campbell has been inducted into the Ohio Women's Hall of Fame, and the Civil Rights Hall of Fame in Columbus, Ohio.
+Campbell was inducted into the Ohio Women's Hall of Fame, and the Civil Rights Hall of Fame in Columbus, Ohio.
 In 2010, Campbell was awarded the Walter Cronkite Faith and Freedom Award by the Interfaith Alliance.
 In 2015, she received the Wilber Award from the Religious Communicators Council, in recognition of her work as a spokesperson for the National Council of Churches on both national and international issues.